r-lib/callr/README.md

     #>  x non-numeric argument to binary operator

-The top part of the trace contains the frames in the main process, and the bottom part contains the frames in the subprocess.
-Frame 38. the anonymous function that is copied to the subprocess.
+The top part of the trace contains the frames in the main process, and the bottom part contains the frames in the subprocess, starting with the anonymous function.

 ### Standard output and error